What privacy settings should I use for my padlet?

 - Private: Only you and the people you add by email can access this padlet.

 - Password: Visitors will be required to enter a password to access this padlet.

 - Secret: Anyone with the link can access the padlet, but the link will be hidden from Google and public areas of Padlet.
 [This is the default setting!]

-- Public: The padlet will be public.
-It can show up in Google searches and can be featured by Padlet on the homepage.
+- Public: The padlet can show up in Google searches and can be featured by Padlet on your profile page.
+Like this account

 - Can read: Visitors can view the padlet and the posts.
 They cannot add new posts, edit existing posts, or change the padlet.